 “Partnering with students to identify school problems and possible solutions reminds teachers and administrators that students possess unique knowledge and perspectives about their schools that adults cannot fully replicate.
 Students can raise tough issues that administrators and teachers might not highlight—including examining structural and cultural injustices within schools rather than blaming failing students for not succeeding in schools.”
 (Savrock, 2014)

-Following is an exploration of sabotage, and how its a barrier to Meaningful Student Involvement.
+Following is an exploration of the ways schools sabotage Meaningful Student Involvement.

 When adults try to force something to be meaningful, it undermines their best intentions.